Published 15 Aug 2023

 An equipment inspection software is a robust tool that allows users to capture detailed inspections of the equipment assigned to them and ensure that they are safe before and after usage.

-With the iAuditor Equipment Inspection Software, you can keep track of a wide range of equipment such as personal protection equipment, forklift, excavators, scaffolding, and elevators.
+With the SafetyCulture (formerly iAuditor) Equipment Inspection Software, you can keep track of a wide range of equipment such as personal protection equipment, forklift, excavators, scaffolding, core drills, and elevators.
 With a single powerful equipment inspection app, you can streamline equipment inspection requirements and ensure equipment safety with every use.

 The world is seeing increasing growth in industrialization and urbanization.
 This trend is not expected to slow down soon, and by 2050, it is expected that two-thirds of the global population will live in urban and developed societies.
 To address this growth, the construction industry is needed more than ever to support the global demand for infrastructure.
 Efficiency is needed in completing projects while also ensuring that the utmost level of safety and quality is observed with every move on the site.
 Thanks to technological advancements, there is a way to do just that.